hap-server/hap-server/README.md

             their own homes with read-only access (or no access) to other people's accessories instead of sharing a single home where everyone has permission to control all accessories.
 Also allows users to choose their own favourite accessories/scenes/colours and using multiple devices without an Apple ID.
+    - [ ] Multiple pairings with a single bridge?
 - [x] Scenes
     - Works with automations.
 (Scenes just run automation conditions to check if they're enabled and automation actions to activate/deactivate them.)